mainwp/mainwp/readme.txt

 * Updated: PHP minimal requirement on the Server Information page
 * Updated: Reduced the number of default Manage Sites columns
 * Updated: Reversed the checkbox options for hiding and unhiding Overview widgets and Manage Sites columns
-* Updated: Renamed the Global Options to General Settings page
+* Updated: Renamed the Global Options to the General Settings page
-* Updated: Renamed the Advanced Options to Advanced Settings page
+* Updated: Renamed the Advanced Options to the Advanced Settings page
 * Updated: Merged General Settings and Optimization sections in Settings

 = 4.1.8.1 - 9-2-21 =